oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/tools.md

 `discoverDomain` tool in WDT which builds a model based on an existing domain.

 {{% notice note %}}
-A Model in Image domain takes heavy advantage of the WDT tool, it allows you to specify an Operator domain directly with a model instead of requiring that you supply a domain home.
+A Model in Image domain takes complete advantage of the WDT tool.
+It let's you specify an operator domain directly with a model instead of requiring that you supply a domain home.
 {{% /notice %}}